geodynamics/pylith/docs/user/governingeqns/elasticity-infstrain/bulk-rheologies/linear-elastic.md

 (sec-user-governingeqns-elasticity-isolinearelasticity)=
 # Linear Isotropic Elastic Models

-We implement isotropic linear elasticity both with and without a reference stress-strain state.
+We implement isotropic linear elasticity both with and without a reference stress and strain state.
-With a linear elastic material it is often convenient to compute the deformation relative to an unknown initial stress-strain state.
+With a linear elastic material we often compute the deformation relative to an unknown initial stress and strain state.
-Furthermore, when we use an initial undeformed configuration with zero stress and strain, the reference stress and strain are zero, so this presents a simplification of the more general case of the stress-strain state relative to the reference stress-strain state.
+An initial undeformed configuration with zero stress and strain corresponds to reference stress and strain of zero.

-Without a reference stress-strain state, we have
+Without a reference stress and strain state, we have
 %
 ```{math}
 :label: eqn:elasticity:hookeslaw:noref
 \sigma_{ij} = \lambda \epsilon_{kk} \delta{ij} + 2 \mu \epsilon_{ij}
 ```
 %
-and with a reference stress-strain state, we have
+and with a reference stress and strain state, we have
 %
 ```{math}
 :label: eqn:elasticity:hookeslaw:ref